Updated February 2021

 I personally set up my Whatsapp so I can use it to receive and make calls with all my contacts.
 The 256kbps internet speed provided by the cell network is ok to use the app from anywhere in Italy for free, without direct access to a wifi network.

-Note that 256Kb is not enought to enjoy Netflix Hulu or Youtube ( for that you will have to activate an higher speed at your provider or use a local wifi).
+Note that 256Kb is not enough to enjoy Netflix Hulu or Youtube ( for that you will have to activate an higher speed at your provider or use a local wifi).

 If you use another carrier, you should check your carrier’s deals.